apichangelog/apichangelog.github.io/_posts/2014-12-11-chargify-api-recurringbilling.md

 **API Changelog**: How do you enable your API consumers to participate in the change process?

 **Chargify**: Support requests are the primary way that they ask for help.
-That is our funnel for most changes.
-Our support system allows us to put our engineers in direct contact with the customers to help avoid having a middleman whenever possible.
+That is our funnel for most changes, we agregae this together and analysise.
+Plus our support system allows us to put our engineers in direct contact with the customers to help avoid having a middleman whenever possible.

 **API Changelog**: Are there any major change coming up for the remainder of 2014 or early next year you want to make your developers aware of?

-**Chargify**: No major changes.
+**Chargify**: We have not major changes planned at this point in time.
+As outlined, we are very much an incremental change development house, focusing on small and ongoing change, rather than major releases.
+Being in th erecurring billing space we try to avoid major change in genenral while maintaining backward compatibility.

 **API Changelog**: How do you class different changes, i.e. how do you know which ones will create a bigger amount of effort for your API consumers?

 **Chargify**: Because we don’t make breaking changes, we usually look for ways to add new features that don’t change our existing paradigms or resource structures.
+We focus on non-breaking enhancements and to date have not needed to make any major shifts.

 **API Changelog**: Do you vary the timing of change release based on scale of the change?